-Starwood Property Trust (STWD), founded by investor Barry Sternlicht, said it issued loans totaling $107 million on two Blackstone Group LP office buildings as well as a hotel in Rockville, Maryland, owned by closely held JBG Cos.
+Starwood Property Trust (STWD:US), founded by investor Barry Sternlicht, said it issued loans totaling $107 million on two Blackstone Group LP office buildings as well as a hotel in Rockville, Maryland, owned by closely held JBG Cos.

 Starwood, based in Greenwich, Connecticut, originated a $61 million loan for the two Blackstone buildings in Glendale, California, which have a total of 419,000 square feet (39,000 square meters), the lender said today in a statement.
 It also loaned $46 million to JBG, a Chevy Chase, Maryland-based real estate investment manager, for the Hilton Washington, D.C./Rockville Hotel & Executive Meeting Center.